 Employment plays a big role in an individual’s self esteem and personal satisfaction.
-In the case of men and women dealing with mental illness, developmental disabilities, and dependencies, successful employment is also recognized as a valuable tool in furthering their recovery and contributing to long-term housing stability.
+In the case of adults dealing with serious mental illness, substance use disorder, developmental disabilities or lacking housing, successful employment is recognized as a valuable tool in furthering their recovery and contributing to long-term stabilization.

-DESC’s Employment Services develops and creates partnerships with local businesses and employment providers.
-We work closely with area businesses to assist them in finding quality workers who match the employer’s unique needs.
-From the wide variety of potential applicants, DESC provides screened, motivated, job seekers who are well known to DESC.
-Employment Services staff are prepared to assist businesses with their hiring and retention needs at no cost to the employer.
-Working in partnership with The Division of Vocational Rehabilitation, all services provided through DESC’s Employment Services are provided at no cost to the employer.
+DESC’s Supported Employment Program (SEP) develops and creates partnerships with local businesses and employment providers.
+We work closely with local businesses to assist them in finding quality workers who match the employer’s unique needs.
+From the wide variety of potential applicants, DESC provides screened, motivated job seekers who are well known to DESC.
+Supported Employment at DESC works in partnership with The Division of Vocational Rehabilitation, King County Supported Employment and Foundational Community Supports with HCA.
+All services provided through DESC’s Employment Services are provided at no cost to the employer.

-DESC has assisted hundred of individuals obtain employment as their primary path out of homelessness and toward greater stability through two distinct programs: Supported Employment Program and Connections Program.
+DESC has helped hundreds of individuals obtain employment as their primary path out of homelessness and toward greater stability.

 The Supported Employment Program at DESC benefits from an established model of highly integrated housing, mental health care, and clinical treatment.
-Many DESC clients are considered “unemployable” by mainstream vocational and employment programs, yet DESC have been able to provide even the most disabled and chronically homeless adults with the skills to obtain self-sufficiency.
-DESC’s Supportive Employment Program, launched in 2008, is integrated into DESC’s state-licensed clinical programs and focuses on those men and women who face the most significant challenges to succeeding in the work place.
-We prepare and support participants, both employees and employers, to ensure success and satisfaction for both parties.
-Together our Employment Specialists hold more than 30 years of assisting men and women with disabilities return to work and engage in the community.
+Many DESC clients are considered “unemployable” by mainstream vocational and employment programs, yet DESC staff members have been able to provide even the most disabled and chronically homeless adults with the skills to obtain self-sufficiency.
+DESC’s Supportive Employment Program, launched in 2008, is integrated into DESC’s state-licensed clinical programs and focuses on those adults who face the most significant challenges to succeeding in the work place.

 DESC’s Supported Employment Program is characterized by: